w3f/polkadot-wiki/docs/learn/how-to/parity-signer-create-account.md

 * * *

 If you are more of a visual type, please check this video guide.
-The specific instructions on how to create the account can be found at the 2:00 timestamp, but we recommend watching the whole video.
+The specific instructions on how to create the account can be found at the 2:00 timestamp, but watching the whole video is recommended.

 [Create and Restore your Accounts on Parity Signer](https://www.youtube.com/watch?v=hgv1R9mPEXw&t=120s)